Microsoft Dynamics 365 On-Premise & Cloud Compared

 - Mobile experience easier to configure through responsive Unified Interface

-- Quickly benefit from ongoing product development in weekly updates and biannual releases
+- Quickly benefit from ongoing product development in weekly updates and two major release waves each year

 - No upfront licence costs or recurring software licence renewal expense